 Lastly, backyard solar uses different mounting methods.
 Typically backyard solar installations use either a ground mount or a pole mount.

 Ground-mounted solar panels have several metal poles secured in the ground.
-A racking system then attaches to these poles, holding the entire solar array above ground.
+A racking system attaches to these poles, holding the entire solar array above ground.
 Pole-mounted solar panels use one large post that suspends a solar array in the air.

 2. When are Backyard Solar Panels a Better Option?

-Homes that can install a roof-mounted system will save money.
+Homeowners who install a roof-mounted system will save money.
 However, sometimes individuals prefer or can only add a backyard installation.

-The challenge of space also comes with installing solar panels in the backyard.
+The challenge of space comes with installing solar panels in the backyard.
 Putting solar panels on the roof utilizes unused space, whereas backyard solar panels take up property space.

 4. How Much do Backyard Solar Panels Save?